What Is the Fawn Response? A Trauma Therapist Explains

 How to Heal the Fawn Response

-Trauma therapy, particularly somatic approaches and EMDR, can help you get to the root of where fawning started.
+Trauma therapy, particularly somatic practices, somatic approaches, and EMDR, can help you get to the root of where fawning started.
 Not just understanding it cognitively, but actually processing the experiences that taught your nervous system it needed to fawn in the first place.
 When those original experiences get processed, the pattern loses its charge.

 Healing also involves grief.
 Recognizing what fawning cost you.
 The relationships where you were never really yourself.
 The needs you abandoned.
 The anger you swallowed.
 That grief is real and it deserves space.